 While it’s true that you don’t have to have a bed frame, it’s suggested you do invest in one to ensure that your mattress is fully supported.
 For bed frames, you can certainly buy new but the price will vary greatly depending on the size of your bed and if the frame you select requires box springs or not.

-This is where my husband and I found our first king-sized mattress for under $500!
+This is where my husband and I found our first king-sized mattress for under $500 when we were setting up our apartment for the first time!
 Items in “The Pit” are often significantly discounted because there is something “wrong” with them.
 Maybe a stitch is off on a mattress or a leather chair has a minor tear in it.

 Since the staff can’t sell these items for new market value on the main store floor, they get moved to “The Pit” at a discount.
-This is a great way to save money and find a suitable new mattress.
+This is a great way to save money and find a suitable new mattress and new furniture.

 Of course, you’ll need a bedding set to properly dress your mattress.
 To keep things minimal, aim for a sheet and comforter set to get more bang for your buck.